Tree preservation order data

 Format

 The tree preservation order dataset should be provided as a CSV file.
-You can provide the area and individual tree data in one of these formats:
+You can provide the zone and individual tree data in one of these formats:

 - CSV